-- Performance Stock Units (PSUs) which are target-based equity grants that generally vest three years from the grant date if certain performance goals are achieved.
+- Performance Stock Units (PSUs) which are target-based equity grants that generally vest three years from the grant date if certain performance goals are achieved and the executive officer remains employed by the Company.
 Each PSU represents a right to receive shares of our Common Stock upon vesting, however the number of shares actually paid to the executive depends upon and is subject to the achievement of certain performance measures over the vesting period, and is based on a graduated scale ranging from 0 to 200% of the initial target amount.
-At the low and high end of this range, if the Company's actual three-year average operating income performance is less than 75% of our annual operating plan goals, then the PSU pay-out will be 0, however if the three-year average performance is at or above 125% of our annual operating plan goals, then the PSU pay-out will be at 200% of the initial target amount.
-Our PSU awards are subject to the Claw-back Policy adopted by our HRCC. - Restricted Stock Units (RSUs) which are equity grants that are service-based and will vest in three equal installments (specifically on the first, second and third anniversaries of the date of grant), are generally subject to the executive's continued employment with the Company.
+At the low and high end of this range, if the Company's actual three-year average operating income performance is less than 75% of our annual operating plan goals, then the PSU pay-out will be 0%, however if the three-year average performance is at or above 125% of our annual operating plan goals, then the PSU pay-out will be at 200% of the initial target amount.
+Our PSU awards are subject to the Company's Claw-back Policy. - Restricted Stock Units (RSUs) which are equity grants that are service-based, and will vest in three equal installments (specifically on the first, second and third anniversaries of the date of grant), are generally subject to the executive's continued employment with the Company.
 Each RSU represents a right to receive one share of our Common Stock upon vesting.

 When issuing annual LTI awards, we equally divide the value of our LTI grants among PSUs and RSUs and calculate the number of RSUs or PSUs awarded to the named executive officer by dividing the total dollar value of LTI compensation granted to the officer by the closing price of our Common Stock on the grant date (usually in March of the grant year).
-All outstanding RSUs and PSUs are credited with dividend equivalents that are payable in cash following vesting.
+All outstanding RSUs and PSUs are credited with dividend equivalents that are payable in cash when the related units vest.
 The primary purpose of crediting dividend equivalents on LTI awards is to align the participant with the value of being a stockholder over the course of the vesting period, but only to the extent the award vests.

-In March 2014 we issued LTI awards to Messrs.
-Wolstencroft, Pehlke and Beard with half of their LTI awards issued as PSUs and the other half issued as RSUs.
-In his interim role as Chief Executive Officer Mr. Marino was not eligible for a 2014 LTI equity award, although he did receive an equity award in the amount of 15,000 RSUs upon the conclusion of tenure as interim CEO.
+In March 2015 we issued LTI awards to Messrs.
+Wolstencroft, Rajagopalan, Marino, Pehlke, and Beard with half of their LTI awards issued as PSUs and the other half issued as RSUs.
 Mr. Wolstencroft's LTI target opportunity was equal to 200% of base salary and Messrs.
-Pehlke and Beard's LTI target opportunity was equal to 100% of base salary.
-See the 2014 Grants of Plan-Based Awards Table on page 40 for more details on the equity grants that our HRCC approved.
-The following is a summary of the LTI awards issued to Messrs.
-Wolstencroft, Pehlke and Beard in 2014.
+Rajagopalan, Marino, Pehlke, and Beard's LTI target opportunity was equal to 100% of base salary.
+See the 2015 Grants of Plan-Based Awards Table on page 39 for more details on the equity grants that our HRCC approved.
+The following is a summary of the LTI awards issued in 2015.

-Named Executive Officer Target LTI Value Target # 2014-2016 PSUs # RSUs Tracy R. Wolstencroft \$ 1,700,000 43,257 43,257 Richard W. Pehlke \$ 375,000 9,542 9,542 Stephen W. Beard \$ 350,000 8,906 8,906
+Named Executive Officer Targ get LTI Value Target # 2015-2017 PSUs # RSUs

+Tracy R. Wolstencroft \$ 1,700,000 35,956 # RSUs 35,956

+Krishnan Rajagopalan \$ 650,000 3,437 3,437

+Jory J. Marino \$ 650,000 3,437 3,437

+Richard W. Pehlke \$ 400,000 8,460 8,460

+Stephen W. Beard \$ 375,000 7,931 7,931